tforster/webproducer/examples/README.md

 This is a simplified version of the WebProducer CLI that illustrates how WebProducer can be leveraged in a custom build script.

 ## Serverless Web Publisher to S3/CloudFront

 In this example WebProducer is deployed as an AWS Lambda function and triggered by a webhook from a headless CMS.
 The built artefacts are streamed to an S3 bucket behind CloudFront and then the CloudFront cache is invalidated.
+[Read more...](./serverless-web-publisher-to-s3-cloudfront/README.md)

+## Use Remote REST API to Create XML files on S3

+See how to fetch data from a remote REST API, combine with local templates to produce XML files and stream to AWS S3.

 ## Web Components